sttp/Specification/Output/README.md

 * Wire Format: String + Binary
   * Includes response message with stats like number of actual points subscribed,
     count may not match requested points due to rights or points may no longer exist, etc.
-  * Includes temporal data-point ID for "chunked" signal mapping responses
+  * Includes temporal data point ID for "chunked" signal mapping responses
-  * Includes number of signal mapping data-points to be expected
+  * Includes number of signal mapping data points to be expected

 ##### Succeeded Response for Unsubscribe